taw10/crystfel/libcrystfel/doc/coding.md

 The remainder of these rules apply to C code in libcrystfel and the core CrystFEL programs.
-There are currently no specific guidelines for Python, Perl, shell script, CMake files or other parts of the codebase.
+There are currently no specific guidelines for Python, Perl, shell script, build scripts or other parts of the codebase.

 ### Indentation